 - Online sales/revenue: From 2005 to 2010, I was involved in an MLM skincare business.
 While I don’t currently pursue it, I still earn income from products that my customers still purchase.
 I range from making $0-$250 per month from this business.
 I currently dedicate maybe half an hour a month to helping clients that still request it (that counts as passive in my mind).
 I don’t know if this income will continue into retirement, but so far it’s lasted seven years.
 It’s possible that other businesses, such as revenue from blogging or even book royalties could become income streams to replace this one.

 The last two revenue streams represent income that requires work on our part to generate income.
 We may or may not utilize these income streams in early retirement, but we’ve cultivated the skills necessary to tap into these revenue streams should the need arise.

-- Freelance writing/editing: I have been a freelance writer and editor for years, especially for business-related writing and resumes.
-I have recently branched out into the world of freelance blog/website writing and look forward to developing this skill.
+- Freelance writing/editing: I have been a freelance writer and editor for years.
+I have recently branched out into the world of freelance blog writing and look forward to developing this skill.
 I love writing so getting paid to sharpen or improve others’ writing, or share my ideas with different audiences, is my idea of a great paid hobby!

 This list is by no means exhaustive, as Mr. ThreeYear and I have been hustlers and shakers our entire marriage, and have other abilities available to us.
 However, these are either labor-intensive or not our favorite things to do, so the chances of us pursuing these in early retirement are low.
-(Next week, I’ll post a list of all the side hustles we’ve pursued throughout our marriage).
+(Here’s a list of all the side hustles we’ve pursued throughout our marriage).